 16. Anything Collecting Vast Amounts of Dust

-Chances are these collections hold titles you have not watched, listened, or played in a very long time–sell those.
+Chances are these collections hold titles you have not watched, listened to, or played in a very long time–sell them.

-The coffee table that really is just too small or too large.
+The coffee table that is just too small or too large.
 The lamp that is too short.
-The free standing cupboard that is so big it makes the room feel really small.
+The free-standing cupboard that is so big it makes the room feel really small.
 Sell these and then go yard sale shopping yourself to find pieces that fit better.

 20. Coffee Books

 A few years back, I realized that I loathed decorating for Christmas simply because it had turned into an all-day affair.
 I spent an afternoon taking our collection down to half of what it was and don’t miss anything I tossed.

 This goes for Halloween decor, Easter, Valentine’s Day, etc. Take it down to what is purely essential for your family.